DavidRodriguezTorrado/DavidRodriguezTorrado.github.io/_pages/projects.md

 **Project Duration:** December 2022 – December 2024
 **Total Funding:** 100K €
+**Funding Agency**: (National) Spanish Ministry of Science and Innovation (MCIN) and State Research Agency (AEI), Grant No. PID2021-125869OB-I00

-I have also contributed to the **AutoGDPR project**, which focuses on automating processes that support compliance with the General Data Protection Regulation (GDPR) in organizational settings.
-The project aims to deliver technical solutions that enable both public and private entities to meet privacy and data protection requirements more efficiently and effectively.
+I have contributed to the **AutoGDPR project**, which aims to automate compliance assessment of Android mobile applications with the General Data Protection Regulation (GDPR).
+This project involves developing methods to observe the actual apps' behavior, the disclosed apps' behavior and the GDPR guidelines, comparing them to assess compliance.

 **My contributions to the project include:**

-- Applying large language models to assess and enhance privacy policies.
-- Developing automated tools for compliance verification and policy evaluation.
+- **Development of a modular platform for dynamic app analysis**, capable of running real Android devices in parallel and implemented in Python for improved maintainability.
+This platform captures and analyzes runtime behaviors to detect potential privacy violations.
+- **Development of automated LLM-based methods**, utilized to analyze privacy policies at scale, identifying privacy-related practices.
+- **Cross-comparison between policy claims and actual data practices**, enabling the detection of inconsistencies or gaps in compliance.
+- **Design and execution of empirical studies to evaluate compliance** in over 20,000 Android apps, evaluating compliance regarding international transfers, third-party data sharing, data retention, and others.
+- **Extensive media coverage of key findings**, with the article “Sharing is Not Always Caring” featured in national outlets such as La Vanguardia, Computer Hoy, COPE, TreceTV, and The Conversation, among others.
+This widespread dissemination raised public awareness on the risks of data sharing and the lack of transparency in mobile applications.

 ---